rcullito/ground/README.md

 ## About
 `n` will thread first or last depending on whether `expr` passed to `n` is `sequential?`

-`n` will short circuit with a nil if any intermediate expression evaulates to nil, or if a predicate following `n` evaluates to non-truthy (false/nil).
+`n` will short circuit with a nil if any intermediate expression evaulates to nil, or if a predicate following `n` evaluates to a non-truthy value.

 ## Usage